-Calling all artists: The McMichael Canadian Art Collection in Kleinburg is hosting its annual En Plein Air Competition this summer.
-In previous years, contestants were invited to draw inspiration from the gallery grounds as well as the gorgeous views of the surrounding Humber River Valley.
-This year, due to the requirements of social distancing and limiting travel for COVID-19, the competition will be held virtually.
+Did you know that each summer the McMichael Canadian Art Collection in Kleinburg hosts an En Plein Air Competition?
+This competition has historically invited contestants to draw inspiration from the gallery grounds as well as the gorgeous views of the surrounding Humber River Valley.
+For its 2020 competition, due to the requirements of social distancing and limiting travel for COVID-19, the competition was held virtually, with resounding success.

-In these times where a connection to the outdoors has become even more vital for our personal and creative wellbeing, participating artists are challenged to draw inspiration from natural sites that are easily accessible from where they live.
-As a bonus, the McMichael En Plein Air Competition will extend to include artists and landscapes from across the country!
+In these times where a connection to the outdoors has become even more vital for our personal and creative wellbeing, participating artists were challenged to draw inspiration from natural sites that were easily accessible from where they lived.
+As a bonus, the McMichael En Plein Air Competition was extended to include artists and landscapes from across the country!